 The Science Institute of Vision is on the cutting edge of evaluating athletes within the visual field spectrum.
 Vision and all of the functions associated with vision are perhaps the most over-looked element in youth sports development.
 Vision is key to identify and process everything from the ability to track, creating the appropriate rhythm and balance to reaction times in most main stream sports.
 Each SIO Academy Athlete will have Four Vision Associates assigned to them.

-1) Ophthalmic Technician (OT): Once a year and after all other visual screenings or work-ups, one of our OT’s will conclude a visual score based on the following assessments.
+1) Ophthalmic Technician (VP-OT): Once a year and after all other visual screenings or work-ups, one of our OT’s will conclude a visual score based on the following assessments.

 a) Vision and medical History Report

 b) Distance Vision Acuity (Corrected and or Non-Corrected) (Acuity at specific distance) (20/20

 c) Near Vision Acuity (Corrected and or Non-Corrected) (Acuity Within arms length)

 f) Eye Dominance Assessment